biosimulations/biosimulations/docs/users/publishing-tools.md

     The above is implemented by the Python method `biosimulators_utils.simulator_registry.submit.submit_simulator_to_biosimulators_registry`.
 See the [documentation](https://docs.biosimulators.org/Biosimulators_utils)  for more information.

-1. **Optionally, also publish the source code for your simulation tool to a repository** such as BitBucket , GitHub , or GitLab .
+1. Optionally, also publish the source code for your simulation tool to a repository such as BitBucket , GitHub , or GitLab .
-1. **Optionally, also publish your simulation tool to a software repository** such as CRAN  (R), NPM  (JavaScript), or PyPi  (Python).
+1. Optionally, also publish your simulation tool to a software repository such as CRAN  (R), NPM  (JavaScript), or PyPi  (Python).
-1. **Optionally, also register your tool with bio.tools**.
+1. Optionally, also register your tool with bio.tools.
 Visit [bio.tools](https://bio.tools/) to submit your tool to their registry of research tools.
-1. **Optionally, also submit your Dockerfile to BioContainers**.
+1. Optionally, also submit your Dockerfile to BioContainers.
 BioContainers accepts contributions via pull requests.
 See the[ BioContainers image registry](https://github.com/BioContainers/containers/pulls) for more information.

 A sample [continuous integration workflow](https://github.com/biosimulators/Biosimulators_simulator_template/blob/dev/.github/workflows/ci.yml.template)  for GitHub Actions is available in the template simulator repository.
 Instructions for setting up this workflow are in the [README](https://github.com/biosimulators/Biosimulators_simulator_template/blob/dev/README.md) .